The Science of Sensehacking: Improve Your Health Naturally

 Regulatory Oversight and Consumer Vigilance

 The dietary supplement industry operates with relatively lax regulatory oversight compared to prescription medications.
-In the United States, dietary supplements are not regulated by the FDA like prescription medications, and some products might not contain the ingredients listed.
-Independent testing and certification by organizations can help ensure product quality.
+Supplements are not regulated by the FDA like prescription drugs, and some products might not contain the ingredients listed.
+Independent testing and certification can help ensure product quality.
 (FDA Regulations on Supplements)

 Conclusion